isdanny/guide.hikr.jp/_content/guide/Tenran-Tonosu-course/index.md

 ## Starting Point ##

-Hannou Station on the SeibuIkebukuro Line.
+Hannou Station (飯能駅) on the SeibuIkebukuro Line.

 ## Points of Interest ##